OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Create Build & Release in Azure DevOps

 This section of the Workshop, will be led by a presentation.
+We have a recording available on [YouTube](https://www.youtube.com/watch?v=36DLmkQ6Gs4) which you can use to configure Azure DevOps.

 You should already have Azure DevOps, with an organization and the OctoFX Project from yesterday.